LisiLisenok/Chime/howto.md

 ## Timer events.

-Timer event is sent or published in `JSON` to timer full name ("scheduler name:timer name") address.
+Timer event is sent or published by _Chime_ in `JSON` to timer full name ("scheduler name:timer name") address.

 ### Fire event.
 ```json